Rodrun/lazyremoteplayer/SOCKETS.md

 __To__ all clients __from__ server.

 Broadcast new delta to all clients.
-The data is the same as a delta object.
+The data is a delta object.

 ### `"greet"`